ICON (microcomputer): CEMCORP

 To deliver such a machine, Robert Arn, a member of the CATA team, set up CEMCORP, the Canadian Educational Microprocessor Corporation.
 When the specification was announced in 1983, CEMCORP was announced as the winner of a $10 million contract to develop and supply the initial machines.
 An additional $5 million in funding was announced to cover development of new software applications, while the Ontario Institute for Studies in Education (OISE) was asked to convert 30 existing programs to the new machine.
 In order to be able to afford what was expected to be an expensive machine, the Ministry announced a special "Recognized Extraordinary Expenditure" (REE) grant that would provide for up to 75% of the purchase costs of machines meeting the "Grant Eligible Microcomputer Systems" or "G.E.M.S." specifications.

 At the time, only the ICON met the GEMS requirements, which cut its purchase price from around CAD$2500 to a mere $495 (USD$2700 and $696) – less expensive than most existing microcomputers.
 The entire program was politically explosive throughout its gestation as a result, causing a continual stream of news stories.
 Critics complained that other machines could be bought for half the cost, but supporters pushed back that no other machine at that price point supported the GEMS specifications.
 The release of the IBM Personal Computer/AT in 1984 reopened the debate and made nightly news, as it used a newer and more advanced CPU than the ICON: the 80286.
 Around this time other platforms, such as the Waterloo PORT networking system, gained approval for the government support that had originally been the province of the ICON.

 Production

 The basic ICON design had reached "beta quality" after just over a year, using off the shelf parts, the hardware manufactured by Microtel and operating system from Quantum Software Systems.
 The original Microtel machines were first introduced to Ontario schools in 1984 in small numbers, packaged in a short-lived dark brown case.
 At this point Burroughs Canada was brought in to sell and support the machine.
 Soon, Sperry and Burroughs merged to form Unisys in 1986.
 Several generations of ICON machines were produced, evolving steadily to become more PC-like.
-They were built into the early 1990s, but by this point were used almost entirely for running DOS and Windows programs.
+They were built into the early 1990s, but by this point were used almost entirely for running MS-DOS and Windows programs.